kaikomat/splatapptourney/README.md

 # splatapp tourney ui

-A [NodeCG](http://github.com/nodecg/nodecg) bundle, used for the Reef Rushdown Splatoon tournament, hosted by [Inkling Performance Labs.](https://iplabs.ink/)
+A [NodeCG](http://github.com/nodecg/nodecg) bundle, used for the SplatApp Tournament

 ## Install